 When something is contingent in real estate, the word “contingent” means, essentially, that some event must occur for a sale to go through and close.
 As you’ve seen here, that could include any number of things.

 When it comes down to it, most home purchase agreements are contingent on three items: the home inspection, the buyer’s mortgage approval, and a clean title.

 Without a home inspection, a buyer is putting her or himself at great risk, both financially and with regard to personal safety.
 Loan contingencies are important because if you can’t finance the home, you’re out the deposit and maybe also a place to live.
 Title contingencies are almost always included in home sale contracts to ensure the seller actually owns the home and that there aren’t any outstanding liens (i.e. bills or debts) against it.
 Of course, now there is a better way to buy a home.
 If you want to buy your next home before selling the current one, we offer a simple approval process that allows you to make an all-cash offer.
-Get approved in minutes to buy before you sell.
+Get approved to buy before you sell.